 Chief Tristan believes strongly in Problem Oriented Policing and Servant Leadership.
 He not only teaches the subject, he has successfully implemented this philosophy in every bureau and department he has led, including the Coppell Police Department.

-He has worked with the Chinese National Police in Hangzhou, China, has lectured in Stockholm, Sweden with the Swedish National Police and as a speaker at the Stockholm Criminology Symposium.
+He has worked with the Chinese National Police in Hangzhou, China, has lectured in Stockholm, Sweden with the Swedish National Police and has been a speaker twice at the Stockholm Criminology Symposium.
 He was the keynote speaker at the Leadership in Policing conference in Vaxjo, Sweden, Linnaeus University in May 2015.
 Chief Tristan is on the adjunct faculty of the Institute for Law Enforcement Administration, Plano, Texas.

 Kristina Gonzalez has been a peace officer for 9 years and has worked in the areas of Patrol, Administrative Services, SRO, Field Training Officer, Negotiator, and the Criminal Investigation Division.
 Detective Gonzalez currently serves as the Intimate Partner Violence Detective where she specializes in Assault, Sexual Assault, and Strangulation investigations.
 Detective Gonzalez serves as the DV/IPV Trainer for the agency where she trains recruit officers on how to improve their investigation skills regarding Domestic Violence calls.